World Premiere Video: Firecracker Vocalist Lee Taylor Leaves It On The Stage With ‘Wild Woman’

-Category: Art/Music Hits: 3‘Wild Woman’ album cover
+Category: Art/Music Hits: 4‘Wild Woman’ album cover

 From the salute to LBGTQ+ icon Marsha P Johnson to the title track, “Wild Woman,” New York City-based singer-songwriter Lee Taylor‘s new album is chock-full of some grooves and hooks.